ItalyStrap/theme-json-generator/README.md

 Refactored the files structure:
 You have to change the Composer Plugin call -> You should call "ItalyStrap\\ThemeJsonGenerator\\Composer\\Plugin::run" See above in the docs
 Changed Preset::class and Custom::class, use:
-\ItalyStrap\ThemeJsonGenerator\Settings\PresetCollection::class
+\ItalyStrap\ThemeJsonGenerator\Settings\PresetPresets::class
-\ItalyStrap\ThemeJsonGenerator\Settings\CustomCollection::class
+\ItalyStrap\ThemeJsonGenerator\Settings\CustomPresets::class

-The directory Collection is here only for back compat.
+The directory Presets is here only for back compat.

 ## Contributing